Whether it’s charity and private client work or construction and real estate, trainees at this firm are always Cooke-ing up something good…

 The vacation scheme

-The firm’s vacation scheme is a week long and is designed for the candidate to get to know the firm as much as for the firm to get to know the candidate!
-Each candidate is supervised by a Senior Associate, who manages their week, arranges and supervises work, and can answer any questions.
+The firm’s vacation scheme is one week long and is designed for the candidate to get to know the firm as much as for the firm to get to know the candidate!
+Each candidate will spend time in two different departments and is supervised by a Senior Associate, who manages their week, arranges and supervises work, and can answer any questions.
 “We try to give our vacation scheme students a real insight into working at our firm and our culture,” explains Pollock, “so they undertake real work, attend court hearings and client meetings, and often get the opportunity to join in with networking events or team socials.”
-As well as all the fun stuff, it’s important to remember that the week is also part of the application for a training contract, so it includes elements from the firm’s assessment days and finishes with an interview with Pollock, the firm’s head of people, and two other senior members of the firm.
+As well as all the fun stuff, it’s important to remember that the week is also part of the application for a training contract, so it includes elements from the firm’s assessment days and finishes with an interview with Pollock, the firm’s head of people, and another partner in the firm.

 “The training contract assessment days have a busy timetable!” says Pollock.
 “That is mainly because we try to give our candidates the chance to get to know the firm as well as completing the assessments, all within just one day!”
 The tasks include a letter writing exercise and a group discussion session, and the day finishes with an interview with the same panel as the vacation scheme candidates.
 Don’t worry too much about the interview section though.
 As Pollock tells us, “an interview sounds very formal, but it is only around 20 minutes and allows us to chat with the candidate on a 1:1 basis as well as giving them the chance to ask any questions.”
 The day isn’t all assessments either, with candidates joining current trainees for lunch, and getting a tour of the firm’s Putney office!